 - VVS (VVS1/VVS2): very very small inclusions (1st and 2nd degree) which can only be found using highly specialized equipment

 - VS (VS1/VS2): very small inclusions (1st and 2nd degree), detectable with a loupe

 - SI: small inclusions, easily detectable by loupe

 - P: important inclusions, detectable with the naked eye, that affect the brilliance of the diamond

-The colour of the diamond has a major impact on its price.
-Generally speaking, the less colour in a diamond, the more valuable it will be.
-The scale runs from D to Z, in which D represents the best possible colour.
+The color of the diamond has a major impact on its price.
+Generally speaking, the less color in a diamond, the more valuable it will be.
+The scale runs from D to Z, in which D represents the best possible color.
 Diamonds graded D to H are considered white.

 Relatively frequently occurring discolorations, such as yellow, will reduce the value of the diamond.
-The IDC (International Diamond Council) employs the following colour scheme:
+The IDC (International Diamond Council) employs the following color scheme: